RingTail-foundation/RingTail/README.md

    "platforms;android-37" \
    "system-images;android-37;google_apis;x86_64"
   ```
-- Follow the instructions above for the platform you are building on
+- Follow the instructions above for the platform you are building on.

-### OpenHarmony
+### OpenHarmony (not tested for building Ringtail)

 - Follow the instructions above for the platform you are building on to prepare the environment.
 - Depending on the target distribution (e.g. `HarmonyOS NEXT` vs pure `OpenHarmony`) the build configuration will differ slightly.